-Race in the Shadow of Law: State Violence in Contemporary Europe was published last year with Routlege.
+Race in the Shadow of Law: State Violence in Contemporary Europe was published in 2016 with Routledge.
 The book's ethnographic and socio-legal analysis uses Germany as a focal point for analysing racial profiling, the 2005 death-in-custody of Sierra Leone-born asylum applicant Oury Jalloh, and Black-led anti-racism activism.

 From the late 1830s until 1917, South Asians and East Asians were indentured to work in British, Dutch and French colonies.
 In Jamaica, this was, in particular, a means to prop up the sugar industry after the abolition of slavery.
 How do we tell the stories of indenture, using archival documents, family and ancestral memory, and legal or administrative histories?
 This is the subject of my current book project.
 Research for this project has been conducted at six archives in four countries.
 The project has been supported by a guest fellowship at the Max Planck Institute for European Legal History.